 SCULPT for Accessibility

-SCULPT - Shaping your documents and content for accessible practice
+SCULPT - Shaping documents and content for everyday accessible and inclusive practice

 SCULPT came out of research conducted within Worcestershire County Council.
-It is our answer to educating our workforce to become inclusive digital practitioners when creating documents and content.
+It is our answer to educating our wider workforce with the basics of awareness and skills to become inclusive digital practitioners when creating documents and content.

 SCULPT by Helen Wilson is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Based on work at Worcestershire County Council.

 Download our logo kindly reproduced for us by Heart of Worcestershire College.